 Herpes zoster, also known as shingles, is caused by the return of a chickenpox infection from latently infected nerve cells in the spinal cord or brain.
-It begins as a painful sensation which is often mistaken for a musculoskeletal injury.
+It begins as a painful sensation which is often mistaken for a musculoskeletal injury or even a heart attack..
 It is soon followed within one or two days by a red, blistering unilateral (one-sided) rash distributed to the skin supplied by a sensory nerve (a dermatome).
-Zoster tends to occur most often in the elderly and can be prevented with a vaccination.
-Treatment with antiviral drugs within 48 hours of the onset of the eruption limits the development of a persistent, severe pain (neuralgia) at the site of the eruption.
+Zoster tends to occur most often in the elderly and can be largely prevented or made less severe with a vaccination.
+Treatment with antiviral drugs within 48 hours of the onset of the eruption may limit the development of a persistent, severe pain (neuralgia) at the site of the eruption.

 Psoriasis is a chronic, inflammatory genetic condition in which patients develop scaling red bumps that coalesce into plaques and typically occur but are not limited to the scalp, elbows, and knees.
 Psoriasis is not curable; it can come and go by itself.
-There is a variety of treatments depending on the severity and extent of involvement, which vary from topical creams and ultraviolet light exposure to oral drugs and injectable medications.
-Patients with psoriasis tend to develop cardiovascular disease, which may be attributable to system-wide inflammation.
+There are a variety of treatments depending on the severity and extent of involvement, which vary from topical creams and ultraviolet light exposure to oral drugs and injectable medications.
+Patients with psoriasis more commonly develop cardiovascular disease and diabetes, which may be attributable to system-wide inflammation.

 Atopic dermatitis (called eczema) is a genetic condition that presents in early childhood with a chronic itchy, weeping, oozing dermatitis.
 It tends to localize to the arm creases opposite the elbow and on the leg opposite the knee.
-Most patients also have inhalant allergies such as asthma and hay fever.
+Many patients also have inhalant allergies such as asthma and hay fever.
 The condition improves with age.
-In most but not all of those affected, allergy to a specific substance does not seem to play a role in flares of the skin rash.
-Treatment involves the application of emollients to wet skin and occasionally the use of topical steroids.
+Treatment involves the application of emollients to wet skin and the use of topical steroids.

 Rosacea is a chronic inflammatory condition of the face that is characterized by redness, dilated blood vessels, papules, pustules, and occasionally by the overgrowth of nasal connective tissue (rhinophyma).
 It superficially resembles teenaged acne, but it occurs in adults.
 Persistent facial flushing is an early sign of the skin's uncontrolled sensitivity to certain naturally produced inflammatory chemicals.
 Treatment of rosacea involves topical and oral drugs.